Extended Security Maintenance

 We're mirroring the repository on our internal Landscape server.
 Can we still get Ubuntu ESM if using Landscape?

 ESM is just a regular Ubuntu archive, but authenticated and served over HTTPS.
-Archive mirroring is already available in Landscape and is the only supported mechanism for mirroring the ESM archive.
+Archive mirroring is already available in Landscape and is a supported mechanism for mirroring the ESM archive.

 Will source code for Ubuntu ESM patches be made available?
 If so, will that be publicly available on Launchpad or only through Ubuntu ESM?

 Both the binary updates and source code will be available to Ubuntu ESM users.
-We will honour any and all licenses associated with the open source code in Ubuntu.
+We honour all licenses associated with the open-source code in Ubuntu.